 SFS receives a number of housing-related funding questions from 1Ls and Transfer students who are relocating, and from current students who are making summer preparations.
 These are the most common areas of concern:

 - Start Up Costs: SFS cannot adjust the standard student budget to accommodate relocating students’ start up expenses.
 These expenses include first and last months’ rent, security deposits, brokers’/realtors’ fees, or other deposits or fees associated with securing housing.
 Students should plan to pay these fees from funds they have allocated from the standard student expense budget.

 - Summer Rent: We cannot adjust the summer living allowance to accommodate two summer rent payments.
 This means that students should take care that their apartment leases or rental agreements have provisions that allow them to sublet during the summer months should their summer employment not be in the Boston area.
 If a student is unable to sublet their apartment for the summer, that student will be responsible for both rent payments.
-Students who are considering renting from HRES should take special care to make sure they fully understand the HRES subletting options and requirements.
-HRES provides a “sublet kit” to assist tenants with the processing of subletting their apartment to other qualified Harvard affiliates.
+Students who are considering renting from HUH should take special care to make sure they fully understand the HUH subletting options and requirements.
+HUH provides a “sublet kit” to assist tenants with the processing of subletting their apartment to other qualified Harvard affiliates.

 Attn: Student Housing Coordinator

 1585 Massachusetts Avenue

 Cambridge, MA 02138